© Crown Copyright/MoD

 Applications need to be sent to the Communities and Voluntary Sector Support (CVSS) unit at Wiltshire Council using the email address above.
 The earlier you can submit an application the better as this gives the CVSS unit a chance to gather further information, if necessary, before the application is submitted to the Wiltshire panel for endorsement.
 Applications need to be endorsed locally before they are submitted to the regional panel.

 So far funding of £763,773 has been drawn down into Wiltshire from the Community Covenant Grant Scheme.
 Read the Community Covenant Newsletter Community Covenant Newsletter 192kb for more information on the local projects that have been awarded funding.

 MCI Partnership - Fact File

 - Currently, around 15,000 military personnel and an estimated 16,000 dependants are based in Wiltshire

 - It is estimated that there are about 54,000 veterans in Wiltshire

 - The military is the biggest employer in Wiltshire

 - The spending power of military personnel is worth over £450m per year

-- The development of the Salisbury Plain Super Garrison and other military sites will attract multi-million pound investment into the county
+- The development of the Salisbury Plain Super Garrison as a result of the Army Basing Plan will attract multi-million pound investment by MOD of around £800m into the county

 - Around 1,000 young people are members of the cadet forces in Wiltshire